 17 years 46,2 49,2 52,9 57,3 61,9 68,0 76,0

-There has been a lot of talk lately about early puberty.
+IN Lately There's a lot of talk about early puberty.
 The truth is that children today reach puberty earlier.
-Some scientists believe that the reason for this is an excess of hormones in animal feed or pesticides used to treat plants.
-However, it is possible that children eat well, and this affects faster maturation.
+Some scientists believe this is due to excess hormones in animal feed or pesticides applied to plants.
+However, it is possible that children eat well, and this influences faster maturation.

-The problem of weight in a child, as a rule, arises as a result of an energy imbalance.
+A child's weight problem usually arises as a result of an energy imbalance.
 When a child receives more calories than he needs for the lifestyle he leads, he begins to gain excess body weight.
 When a child receives fewer calories than he burns, he begins to lose weight.
-Children who consume the amount of calories required for their lifestyle do not usually have weight problems.
+Children who consume the amount of calories needed for their lifestyle generally do not have weight problems.
 The World Health Organization has identified the main causes of obesity:

 1. increased consumption of foods high in fat and high in calories;